statamic/v2-docs/content/collections/kb/performance.md

 ## Smaller templates

-A large template (or partial, or layout) can affect performance negatively simply because Statamic will use more memory to parser a longer string.
+A large template (or partial, or layout) can affect performance negatively simply because Statamic will use more memory to parse a longer string.
 You can cater to this by splitting your templates up into partials.

 Take this example: